 Isilma Isilma was diagnosed with leukemia when she was 4 years old and was treated with chemotherapy for three years.
 She remembers having to be in the hospital a lot and having fun with her doctors and nurses there.
 There were a lot of fun activities at Georgetown.
 She remembers having a

 Isiah Isiah is a 19 year old sophomore at the University of Southern California (USC) in Los Angeles, CA. He is majoring in Business and minoring in Spanish and plans on pursuing a career in Sports Management.
 Like most young men, Isiah enjoys sports (especially lacrosse, football and basketball).
 In the Spring

-Henry Henry is a 16 year old who was diagnosed with Thyroid Cancer along with Hashimoto’s disease in April of 2016.
+Henry Henry was 14 years old when he was diagnosed with Thyroid Cancer along with Hashimoto’s disease in April of 2016.
 Treatment for Henry’s cancer diagnosis included a total thyroidectomy and central neck dissection in May, 2016 along with radioactive iodine treatments lasting until November, 2016.
 Henry continues to be monitored by

 Charlotte In late October, 2014, in her Senior year of high school, Charlotte was feeling tired and her mom noticed some terrible bruising on her legs.
 They rushed to Georgetown Hospital where she was diagnosed with a serious and rare form of leukemia, called APL.
 She spent almost a year as a

 Campbell Cam is the smallest of three sisters in Oakton, VA.
 Over Memorial Day Weekend 2017, her eyes went suddenly, severely crossed, and we knew something was wrong.
 An emergency CT was confirmed by an MRI, and the tumor was resected on Memorial Day, 2017.
 She was diagnosed with an astrocytoma in